Remod-org/Auxide/README.md

 ### Overview
 Auxide is a Harmony patch dll for Rust which provides a simplified alternative to Oxide/uMod/Carbon.
+It is not a compatible replacement for them and should be used on its own.

 It offers the admin with two modes of operation:

 - MINIMAL
   - Provides basic controls for PVE.